Tam-DHBW/year2blog/src/week_4.md

 These use cases provide a blueprint for our upcoming implementation phase — connecting the UI with backend logic and integrating AWS services like Lambda, DynamoDB, and Bedrock.

+Here could you read more about two of our usecases

 # 1 First Use-Case Name